Last Updated: October 30, 2024

 Histone Succinylation (Ksucc)

 Like all protein lysine acylations, succinyl-CoA represents the substrate for lysine succinylation (Ksucc) of histone proteins as well as other non-histone proteins.
 Succinyl-CoA can be derived from several sources and pathways with the most prevalent being from the TCA cycle.
 Succinyl-CoA is also produced from propionyl-CoA which is an intermediate in the catabolism of the amino acids isoleucine, valine, methionine, and threonine, and from the catabolism of fatty acids with an odd number of carbon atoms, and from the peroxisomal oxidation of dicarboxylic acids.
-The predominant site of protein succinylation is within the mitochondria and then the nucleus.
+The predominant site of protein succinylation is within the mitochondria followed by the nucleus.
 However, there is ample evidence of cytoplasmic protein succinylation.

 The transport of 2-oxoglutarate (α-ketoglutarate) from the mitochondria to the cytosol is carried out by SCL25A11.
 Succinyl-carnitine is transported out of the mitochondria by carnitine acylcarnitine translocase, CACT.
 The CACT transporter is a member of the SLC family of transporters and as such is encoded by the SLC25A20 gene.
 The carnitine acylcarnitine translocase is located in the inner mitochondrial membrane where it facilitates acylcarnitine transport across the outer and inner mitochondrial membranes in exchange for free carnitine.
 Succinate is transported out of the mitochondria via the action of SLC25A10.